impleri/player-skills/readme.md

 ## Concepts

-This mod provides two entities that can be extended: Skill Types and Skills.
+This mod provides three entities that can be extended: Skill Types, Skills, and (Skill-based) Restrictions.

 ### Skill Type